tiffsoa/-Code_Monkies-SOEN341_Project_F24-/README.md

 # Peer Assessment System

 ## Overview
 This project is a Peer Assessment Platform developed using Django.
 It allows students and instructors to manage assessments and evaluations efficiently.
-See the project README for more details on the overall project and team members.
+See the Wiki section for more details on the overall project, choice of technologies and team members.

 ### Prerequisites
 - Python 3.x